bol-edu/quantum-inspired_trading/README.md

 <img src="https://user-images.githubusercontent.com/11850122/157841387-d26834cc-a8bc-4cdf-a6bf-2f4ece0a202f.png" width=50%>

-The AAT Q2 provides prebuilt xclbin (/sample/aat.u50_xdma.xclbin) and PCAP test file sxample (/sample/cme_input_arb.pcap) for AAT development environment validation.
+The AAT Q2 provides prebuilt xclbin (/sample/aat.u50_xdma.xclbin) and PCAP test sample (/sample/cme_input_arb.pcap) for AAT development environment validation.
 Test the build of AAT & SBM or AAT & SQA should refer the following supplementary.

-Supplementary of following test instructions:
+Supplementary of test instructions:
 * The AAT Q2 used prebuilt xcblin `../Accelerated_Algorithmic_Trading/build/sample/aat.u50_xdma.xclbin` should be replaced to the new built xcblin from AAT & SBM or AAT & SQA mapped to `../Accelerated_Algorithmic_Trading/build/aat.xclbin`.
 * The AAT Q2 default configuration `../Accelerated_Algorithmic_Trading/build/support/demo_setup.cfg` should be replaced with submitted `configuration/demo_setup.cfg`.
 * Our own SPF port names are `enp3s0f0` and `enp3s0f1`.
 You should replace `enp3s0f0` and `enp3s0f1` with your own SPF port names within `settingNetwork_sf0.sh` and `settingNetwork_sf1.sh`.
 * The port name `enp3s0f1` used in Linux TCPreplay command terminal#2 should be replaced with your own SPF port name, which is corresponded to the port to send PCAP test files.
-* The AAT Q2 PCAP file `../Accelerated_Algorithmic_Trading/build/sample/cme_input_arb.pcap` used in Linux TCPreplay command terminal#2 should be replaced to SBM/SQA PCAP test files.
+* The AAT Q2 PCAP test sample `../Accelerated_Algorithmic_Trading/build/sample/cme_input_arb.pcap` used in Linux TCPreplay command terminal#2 should be replaced to SBM/SQA PCAP test files.

 Run AAT shell terminal#0 on U50 local host.